 As an Intermediate user, you probably use your device professionally, or for education purposes and you work with more than just mail and documents.
 You might also save files like music, pictures, and videos.
 You may use non-standard applications like Turbotax, or Quickbooks.
-In a case like this, regular automatic backups using backup software might be preferable to you.
+In a case like this, regular automatic backups using backup software10 might be preferable to you.

 “I know my stuff, but I don’t really do backup that well…”

 As an Advanced user, the way you use your device, the placement of everything stored on the device, and the programs you use are all vital to your everyday activities.
 If you lost access to your device for too long, it would probably cause a problem for you.
-In a case like this, using Disaster Recovery Backup software to backup a full copy of your system drive might be preferable to you.
+In a case like this, using Disaster Recovery Backup software10 to backup a full copy of your system drive11 might be preferable to you.

 There are a host of backup software solutions on the market.
 For local backups, Windows 10 comes with its own backup solution called File History.
 If you are a Basic, or Intermediate user this might work for you.
-You would need to purchase an external hard drive and set up File History to perform regular backups of your important storage locations.
+You would need to purchase an external hard drive and set up File History to perform regular backups of your important storage locations5.
 If you find that you require more control over the way your data is backed up than what File History offers, commercial third party products such as EaseUS ToDo Backup, and Paragon Backup and Recovery can offer more options.

 For Intermediate and Advanced users, who cannot be without access to their programs and data for too long, and want to minimize the time in recovering from a disaster, I recommend Disaster Recovery Backup software like Macirum Reflect, or Acronis True Image.